Widening of the Sylvian fissure. Arachnoid cyst

 • posterior cranial fossa.

-A perineural cyst is also found in the spine and in the lumbar region.
+Perineural cysts are also found in the spine and in the lumbar region.

 Symptoms

-• impaired hearing and vision;
+• hearing and vision are impaired;

 • hallucinations and convulsions occur;